 Fennel tea helps to relax the digestive system and it gives relief from gas trouble in babies.
 It is safer than dill oil, which is widely used to treat colic symptoms in children.

 - Fennel tea relaxes the intestines and gives relief from general discomfort in babies.

-- It acts as milk laxative and helps in mild constipation in kids.
+- It acts as a mild laxative and helps in constipation in kids.

 - Fennel tea improves digestion and increases appetite in babies.

 - Fennel tea is a great remedy for colicky babies and results appear within 15 to 30 minutes.

 You can give 1 ml to 5 ml fennel tea to babies.

 Do not give more than 5 ml at a time and more than three times a day.
 If discomfort still persists, you may need to consult the child specialist.